Articles

 The reason for the use of the term mass spectroscopy is that in the past the patterns of fragmentation of the molecules were recorded on a photographic plate and thus involved Radiation.
 However, modern mass spectrometers no longer use this method of analysis, and therefore the term Mass Spectroscopy is technically incorrect.

-READ ALSO: What is the subject of a blog?
+READ ALSO: What is the best app for forum?

 What is the instrument used in mass spectrometry?